KuskIV/ml_exam_notes/notes/01 - Linear Models.md

 Supervised ML algorithm used for classification and regression problems.
 It assumes similar things exists in close proximity.

 Consideratins when choosing k:
 - As K is decreased, predictions become less stable.
+A low k can also lead to overfitting
 - As K is increased, predictions becomes more stable due to majority voting/averaging.
 I can however become too large.

 Using the euclidian distance, we consider the k nearest neightbors, and the a point will be the same class as the majority of those.
 To avoid tiebreaks, avoid even k values.